 In some restaurants, up to 10% of food is wasted before hitting a plate – meaning 10% of your revenue may not be realized under your current inventory system.

 Let's start with restaurant food inventory 101 - what it is, what terms are important, and some quick tips to help you easily track inventory in your restaurant.

 What Is Food Inventory Management?

-At its core, restaurant inventory tracking is a loss prevention tool and a measure of profitability for your restaurant.
+At its core, restaurant food inventory tracking is a loss prevention tool and a measure of profitability for your restaurant.

 Was it all sold to satisfied customers?
 If so, great!
 You should easily be able to attribute every ounce to a price point.
-However, did you take into account areas of loss?
+However, did you take into account these areas of loss?

 Words To Live By: Restaurant Inventory Terminology